RadicallyOpen/RadicallyOpen/payments.markdown

 For UK courses we accept payments for courses via cheque or UK bank transfer.
 Payments should be made to

-- R.O.B.T.
-Ltd
+- Radically Open Ltd
-- Acct no. 83731561
+- Acct no. 53821323
-- Sort code 20-97-01
+- Sort code 20-75-01

-If you don't have a UK bank account you can use Transferwise to pay in your own currency using the link below.

-### European and US Courses
+### US, Canadian, and European courses

-To pay for a course in $, € or another currency our preferred method is to use Transferwise.
-Please make payments using the link below:

-<iframe src="https://transferwise.com/pst/pay/7b438232" width="250px" height="55px" scrolling="no" style="overflow: hidden; border: 0px; " frameborder="0"></iframe>
+You will soon be able to pay by credit card via this website.
+Until we have set this up, please contact Erica Smith for payments via email (mailto:info@radicallyopen.net), phone (+44 (0)7584 574526), or cheque.